About the Canadian Centre for Agri-Food Research in Health and Medicine

 - To investigate the health-related effects of functional foods and nutraceuticals

 - To develop reliable, scientific, evidence-based information concerning FFN

 - immune disorders

-Twelve research labs are located on second floor of the St-Boniface Hospital Albrechtsen Research Centre, occupied by 6 researchers from the University of Manitoba and 6 researchers from Agriculture and Agri-food Canada.
+Twelve research labs are located on the second floor of the St-Boniface Hospital Albrechtsen Research Centre, occupied by 6 researchers from the University of Manitoba and 6 researchers from Agriculture and Agri-food Canada.
 Two open laboratories will house common equipment that will enable our researchers to take advantage of the latest state-of-the-art technologies.
 The focus of these labs will be to conduct non-human studies with animal and cell culture models of disease that will ascertain safety, tolerance, active constituents and mechanism of action.
 The R.O.
-Burrell Laboratory, a level 2 biohazard animal facility located within St-Boniface Research , is assisting the investigators to develop unique animal models capable of assessing the benefits of novel bioactive compounds.
+Burrell Laboratory, a level 2 biohazard animal facility located within St. Boniface Hospital Research, is assisting the investigators to develop unique animal models capable of assessing the benefits of novel bioactive compounds.